Why Beach Clean-Ups are Important

 Why is this so?
-It’s because we are naturally drawn to the water.
-Being close to the sea, lake or rivers makes us not only happier and calmer but also more emotionally healthy.
+It’s because water has a natural capacity to make us attach to every wave.
+Being close to any bodies of water makes us happier and calmer, and more emotionally healthy.
 And as I found out, this is backed up by research.

 Marine biologist Wallace J. Nichols refers to this phenomenon as the Blue Mind.
-Basically, it’s how our minds become meditative when we are near, in or under the water.
-It’s the reason why therapists are looking at water sports as an effective therapy to treat PTSD, addiction and more.
+It’s how our minds become meditative when we are near, in, or under the water.
+It’s the reason why therapists are looking at water sports as an effective therapy to treat PTSD, addiction, and more.

-Being near water boosts creativity, and lowers stress and anxiety.
-Why do you think that we, surfers, have a cool vibe?
-It’s because being attuned to the sea and its rhythms increases our overall sense of well-being and happiness while also providing a safe environment for work-outs.
+Being near water boosts creativity and lowers stress and anxiety.
+Why do you think that we, surfers, have a relaxed vibe?
+The answer is basic—being attuned to the sea and its rhythms increase our overall sense of well-being and happiness.
+It also provides a safe environment for work-outs.

 Here's what you need to know about beach clean-up: